 When Does Alcohol Become Dangerous?

-Alcohol truly becomes dangerous when you drink to excess regularly or when you experience alcohol poisoning.
+Alcohol truly becomes dangerous when you drink too excess regularly or when you experience alcohol poisoning.
 If you’re not an alcoholic, drinking a glass of wine one night a week with dinner is not typically going to cause problems.
-However, if you are an alcoholic or you drink a bottle of wine each night for weeks or months on end, this is going to result in damage you may not be able to correct.
+However, if you are an alcoholic or drink a bottle of wine each night for weeks or months, this will result in damage you may not be able to correct.
 If you drink too much, you could face alcohol poisoning as well.
-That is when you drink so much that your body shuts down before it can metabolize or process your alcohol.
+When you drink so much, your body shuts down before it can metabolize or process your alcohol.